 It’s a silica mud mask and everyone gets it for free.
 There are spa attendants in the lagoon handing out silica mud or you can swim up to the Silica Bar to get your silica mud mask or algae mask.
 If you didn’t pay for the algae mask and now want it, you can just charge it to your bracelet.
 The recommended time for having the masks on is 10 minutes and be careful not to get it in your eyes.
 I accidentally did and it stung like hell!

 There is a swim-up bar in the lagoon.
 Here you can order anything from smoothies to beers and wines.
 Smoothies are about $7 each and beers are about $10.

-When you are done with your Blue Lagoon spa experience, go back into the locker room, shower, dry off with that towel you tucked away and then pay for whatever incidentals you charged to your bracelet.
+When you are done with your Blue Lagoon spa experience, go back into the locker room, shower, dry off with that towel you tucked away, and then pay for whatever incidentals you charged to your bracelet.
 If you didn’t charge anything, you can bypass the cashier and head towards the exit turnstiles.
-Just scan your bracelet, a small door will open up, put your bracelet in there and the turnstile will let you through.
+Just scan your bracelet, and a small door will open up, put your bracelet in there and the turnstile will let you through.
 If it doesn’t, it means you owe them some money.

 If you do get hungry, there is the LAVA restaurant and a more casual café on-site.
 Either way, you will be spending an arm and a leg for food and drinks.
 Think $20 for a basic grilled Panini or a salad in the café.

 And that’s it.
 You just enjoyed your first Blue Lagoon, Iceland experience!
 As I said earlier, I’m not an expert by any means but I did learn a few things that I wished I knew before going.
 I hope this information helps and please let me know if you guys have any questions or comments about your experience.
 Thanks for reading!